 There are 24 cards like the ones shown that can be used to play either Memory or Go Fish.
 The goal is to find two cards that make a whole.

 The card shows 1 eighth.
 I would ask my partner, “Do you have 7 eighths?”, because 1 eighth and 7 eighths make a whole.
-If he does, he hands it over and I lay down the pair.
-If he doesn’t, he says, “Go fish!”.
+If they do, they hand it over and I lay down the pair.
+If they don’t, they say, “Go fish!”.

 The other game is a Scoot game.
 Card 19 shows 4 sixths.
 It takes 2 more sixths to make a whole, so I’d write 2 sixths in space 19.
 It’s typically played whole class, but it’s also a great workstation.

 I hope this post has provided you with some useful information!
 I’d love to hear your comments.